Accountable Governance

 Continuous Operation and Emergency Response

 CTCI is mainly engaged in design, procurement and construction, and all operations rely on the information system as the main platform.
 In order to ensure the continuous operation of the business and reduce the impact of major accidents or disasters on key businesses, the Company implements relevant operations in accordance with the Business Continuity Plan (BCP) to reduce operating risks.
 The business continuity plan exercises for 2024 took place in June and October, with a focus on testing 12 key systems related to design, procurement, construction (Engineering, Procurement, Construction, EPC), and project management.
 The results were all successfully completed.
 The Company has established an emergency risk event control mechanism, setting alert and action criterias for key risk items that may cause emergencies.
 In the event of an emergency risk, the responsible unit shall assess and classify the incident based on the established criteria to initiate the emergency risk control mechanism.
 If the identified emergency risk event reachs the action criterias, the responsible unit must immediately report it to the relevant business unit (BU) Head, who will assign a responsible supervisor for the emergency risk response team.
 An emergency risk response team will then be formed to plan and execute countermeasures, with regular updates on the latest progress of the response actions.
 During the disposal period, the responsible units must track and manage the progress of mitigation efforts on a weekly basis to minimize impacts and consequence.
 Depending on the severity of the emergency risk event, top management may be engaged in the response and remain involved until the risk is mitigated and the event is formally closed.
 Furthermore, CTCI regards its employees as the Company's most valuable asset, and it places a high value on their personal safety in the workplace as well as their ability to respond to emergencies.
 In order to reduce the Company's operation risks, CTCI has made the "Emergency Response Management Procedure," which covers the first and second headquarters buildings, as well as project construction sites.
 It focuses on specific major risk events such as fires, natural disasters, and environmental impact events, abnormalities in air conditioning, water supply disruptions, power outages, earthquakes, wind disasters, floods, protests, or riots.
 Through crisis scenario drills, colleagues will be more familiarized with contingency measures to better reduce impact in the event of a disaster.
-In March and September 2023, self-defense teams received fire safety training, and employees in the first and second headquarters buildings participated in annual fire evacuation drills.
+In March, April and September 2024, self-defense teams received fire safety training, and employees in the first and second headquarters buildings participated in annual fire evacuation drills.